jazzband/django-model-utils/docs/managers.rst

 Mixins
 ------

 Each of the above manager classes has a corresponding mixin that can be used to add functionality to any manager.
-For example, to create a GeoDjango GeoManager that includes 'pass through' functionality, you can write the following code:
+For example, to create a GeoDjango ``GeoManager`` that includes "pass through" functionality, you can write the following code:

 .. code-block:: python